A Week In Paradise - A sample itinerary to help you plan...

 Somewhere Café is your lunch spot this day!
 Being the bar attached to Coral Gardens resort, you’re just steps from it at this section of beach.
 Pop in and out for some great margaritas between floats and dine in or beach side for lunch.
 Great little spot with a fantastic vibe.
 Ya, ya, we know we said we usually pack lunch snacks, but the margaritas and nachos are just too good not to enjoy.

-Probably time for another late afternoon nap after all that tequila so……sweat dreams!
+Probably time for another late afternoon nap after all that tequila so……sweet dreams!

 Tonight would be a great night to head over to The Infiniti Bar at Grace Bay Club for a pre dinner cocktail and then into the restaurant for dinner.
 Always a great spot for sunsets and some lux living vibes.
 Great photo opportunities at Grace bay club during sunset along with a super glam pool and high end lounge area for all you Instagrammers out there!

 Okay, so today you have to pack your beach bag and head over to Sapodilla Bay Beach for the day.
 You know all about Grace Bay beach, so now it’s time to do a little essential beach exploring.
 Sapodilla Bay Beach is one of our top three beaches on The Island.
 With just a few essential amenities to keep you entertained for the day (bbq vendors, booze, jet ski, paddle boards, beach beds etc), you’ll fall in love with this shallow water beach.
 Ask your resort for directions or jump in a taxi.
 Plan to be there for most of the day, it’s just a fantastic spot.
 Check out our Beach Day Part 1 for more info on Sapodilla Bay beach.